2016 in Review: Travel Roundup

 I still can’t believe 2016 is over!
 It went by in the blink of an eye, but as they say, time flies when you’re having fun!
 With the new year commencing, I wanted to look back in gratitude over the amazing opportunities I had to immerse myself in life changing experience across the world in 2016.
 (Related: 2017 in review)

 In January we rung in the new year on the island of Roatan in Honduras.
 At just a 65km jaunt from mainland, Roatan boats lush mangroves, dramatic coastlines and gorgeous white-sand beaches.

 Its pristine, turquoise waters are perfect for snorkelling and scuba diving.
-In fact, the coral reefs there form part of the Mesoamerican barrier reef, the second largest coral reef system in the world!
+In fact, the coral reefs there form part of the Meso-American barrier reef, the second largest coral reef system in the world!
 We took advantage of the beautiful underwater landscapes and did some serious scuba diving!
-I had even planned on getting PADI certified, however that didn’t happen do to a travel misadventure.

 In February we visited friends and family out west in my old stomping grounds: Alberta, Canada.
 Not only was it great to visit with those we don’t see often, but I had the pleasure of reconnecting with the mountains I love so much.
 We were able to do a group hike up above barrier lake and I did a solo hike up prairie mountain.